apostrophecms/apostrophe/README.md

 #### Prerequisites

 We recommend installing the following with [Homebrew](https://brew.sh/) on macOS.
 If you're on Linux, you should use your package manager (apt or yum).
-If you're on Windows, we recommend the Windows Subsystem for Linux.
+If you're on Windows, we recommend to use Windows Subsystem for Linux.

 | Software | Minimum Version | Notes
 | ------------- | ------------- | -----